Addysd/Meme-Generator/README.md

 5)Reveal Riddle Answer: Clicking this button will reveal the answer to the displayed riddle.

-## How to Use:
-1)Clone the repository to your local machine.

-2)Open the index.html file in your web browser.

-3)Click on the buttons in the sidebar to generate memes, jokes, quotes, and riddles.

 ### To visit the site, click on:
 https://addysd.github.io/Meme-Generator/